Charles F. Urschel: Early years

-Charles F. Urschel was born in Washington Township, Hancock County, Ohio in 1890 to Daniel Urschel and Emma (Anna) M. Bangert.
+Charles F. Urschel was born in Washington Township, Hancock County, Ohio, in 1890 to Daniel Urschel and Emma (Anna) M. Bangert.

 Urschel's first marriage was to Flored Slick, the sister of Thomas Baker Slick Sr., an oil magnate known as "The King of the Wildcatters".
 Tom Slick died on August 16, 1930, from a fatal stroke following surgery.
 After Flored's death in 1931, Charles Urschel, Tom Slick's brother-in-law and a trustee to his estate, then married Slick's widow, Berenice.
-Their combined fortunes created one of the wealthiest couples in Oklahoma City.
+Their combined fortunes made them one of the wealthiest couples in Oklahoma City.

 Kidnapping

 On July 22, 1933, using his trademark machine gun, George "Machine Gun" Kelly, along with Albert L. Bates, interrupted a bridge game at Urschel's residence in Oklahoma City, abducting Urschel and his guest, fellow oilman Walter R. Jarrett (who would later relocate to Midland, Texas, where he died in 1947 aged 60), at gunpoint while their wives "helplessly watched".
-This began a startling kidnapping case that evoked the new Lindbergh kidnapping laws, led to 21 convictions, coined a new name for Federal Bureau of Investigation agents, and culminated in one of the first filmed trials.
+This began a startling kidnapping case evoking the new Lindbergh kidnapping laws, led to 21 convictions, coined a new name for Federal Bureau of Investigation agents, G-Men, and culminated in one of the first filmed trials.

 The two men were forced into the back seat of Kelly's Chevrolet Sedan and driven to a point 12 miles from the city limits.
 After ascertaining which of the men was Urschel by checking his wallet, Jarrett was released, and the criminals took Urschel to a farmhouse in Paradise, Texas, where they held him for over a week.
-The kidnappers released him on July 30, after Ernest Kirkpatrick, editor of the Brownwood Bulletin, a representative for the family paid $200,000 in documented bills.
+The kidnappers released him on July 30 after Ernest Kirkpatrick, then the editor of the Brownwood Bulletin, as well as a representative for the family, paid $200,000 in documented bills (equivalent to $4.52 million in 2022).
 During his captivity, Urschel, although blindfolded most of the time, memorized many details about his location, including the passing of an airplane overhead at the same times every day.
-This and other information that the FBI had garnered helped locate the hideout.
+This and other information the FBI had garnered helped locate the hideout.

 Because of the media's recent attention to the Lindbergh kidnapping and his agency's floundering reputation, FBI director J. Edgar Hoover took special interest in this case.
 The Lindbergh Law defined kidnapping as a federal offense punishable by death, and Hoover wanted to impress the public in the first high-profile crime regulated by the new law.
-Many reported that Berenice Urschel talked to the FBI director the night of the abduction.
-Hoover pulled one of his best agents, Gus Jones, off of the Kansas City Massacre investigation and made the kidnapping an agency priority.
+Many reported Berenice Urschel talked to the FBI director the night of the abduction.
+Hoover pulled one of his best agents, Gus Jones, from the Kansas City Massacre investigation and made the Urschel kidnapping an agency priority.